Yasir284/JavaScript_Word_Count_App/README.md

 # JavaScript Word Count App

 - This is Javascript Project.
-In this project I have made a **Word Count App** with JavasCript, which starts, stops and reset the timer.
+In this project I have made a **Word Count App** with JavasCript, which counts the words and characters you type in the textarea, you can also add a .txt file to check its word and character count.

-- I have tried to make it look classy.
+- It took me 3-4 hrs to make this project.
 Please find the link below.

-- It took me 3-4 hrs to make this project.

   [![badge](https://img.shields.io/badge/LINK%20OF-PROJECT-white)](https://javascript-wordcount-project3.netlify.app/)